-The changes proposed in the Portals alternative would have moderate to major adverse impacts on the operational resources of the Memorial.
-According to analysis provided by current staff at the Memorial, the changes to the operation of the Memorial related to this alternative would require an increase of 77 additional FTE.
+The changes proposed in the Portals alternative could create beneficial or adverse impacts on the operational resources of the Memorial and would add more assets to the Memorial.
+According to analysis provided by current staff at the Memorial, the changes to the operation of the Memorial related to this alternative would require an increase of 77 additional FTE to effectively manage proposed new infrastructure and programs.
 An expanded visitor center and museum with new entrance on Memorial Drive, the below-grade expansion at Luther Ely Smith Square, the water taxi, the reconstructed Arch Parking Garage, and the expansion on the East St. Louis side of the Mississippi River would all require additional operational resources.
-Therefore, the direct impact would be moderate to major long-term and adverse.
+Should staffing levels increase at a commensurate level to match the needs of new infrastructure and new programs, adverse impacts to NPS operations would be negligible.
+In some cases, such as a new entrance into the Museum of Westward Expansion, NPS operations would improve due to appropriately designed visitor screening stations and queues creating long-term direct and indirect, moderate to major beneficial impacts.
+Should staffing levels and funding for NPS operations remain the same, without a commensurate increase to address an expanded Memorial, newly added programs and infrastructure, the direct impact would be moderate to major long-term and adverse.

-Given the current underfunding of operations at the Memorial, the proposed expansion of programs and facilities at the Memorial would have moderate adverse impacts.
+Should staffing and funding levels increase at a commensurate level to match the needs of new infrastructure and new programs, adverse impacts to NPS operations would be negligible.
+A new entrance into the Museum of Westward Expansion would create long-term direct and indirect, moderate to major beneficial impacts to NPS operations.
+Given the current underfunding of operations at the Memorial, and should funding and staffing levels remain the same, the proposed expansion of programs and facilities at the Memorial would have moderate to major adverse impacts on NPS operations.
 These impacts, when considered with other ongoing and planned projects, could contribute to a cumulative impact to operations, since the projects outside of the Memorial grounds could increase the number of people living in or visiting the downtown, and thus the number of people visiting the Memorial.

-The long-term impacts of the Portal alternative would be moderate and adverse.
+If funded, the long-term impacts of the Program Expansion alternative in general would be negligible and the specific addition of a new entrance into the Museum of Westward Expansion would be moderate to major and beneficial.
+The long-term impacts of the Portal alternative would be moderate to major and adverse if funding for NPS operations remains the same without a commensurate increase.
 The expanded facilities would require a commensurate increase in NPS operational resources.